All Episodes

 An excellent read, and it puts what you've been saying in perspective.

-I wanted to comment on a couple of uh Democrat presidents who I think really hit the nail on the head with what is and what is not within the scope of the government.
+I wanted to comment on a couple of Democrat presidents who I think really hit the nail on the head with what is and what is not within the scope of the government.

-You may remember him, maybe not personally.
+You may remember him, not personally.

-And he vetoed this uh saying that, well, while it may be a noble thing, it does not meet uh the requirements of the Constitution, number one, and number two, if we do it for these folks, what's the next group coming forward?
+And he vetoed this, saying that, well, while it may be a noble thing, it does not meet the requirements of the Constitution, number one.

 That's right.